What’s on the exam?

 - On the date readings become available, log in to the MIT Essay Evaluation Site to view them.

 - When you’ve written your essay, log in to the MIT Essay Evaluation Site and submit your essay by the due date and time.

 How long will the exam take?

-We expect that carefully reading the articles will take about 2 – 3 hours during the first 3-day period, and that writing the essay will take another 4 – 7 hours during the second 3-day period.
+We expect that carefully reading the articles will take about 2 – 3 hours, and that writing the essay will take another 4 – 7 hours.
 We allow multiple days for the reading and writing because we know that people have other commitments during that time, and to allow time for a complete writing process, including reflection and revision.

 What will I be writing about?